ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Many have spoken on the month -- most of the women in the company, and all of the c levels.
 There's a lot of chat to scroll through.

-A new C level, Rukmini Banerjee, seemed to be making her presence known by setting up a prompt:
+A new C level, Maryanne Simonis, seemed to be making her presence known by setting up a prompt:

 > "For women's history month, I thought it'd be great if we could all name a woman we find influential."

 Or something to that extent.
-Rukmini had just joined around when I had, and I hadn't seen her in any all hands meetings.
+Maryanne had just joined around when I had, and I hadn't seen her in any all hands meetings.
 Perhaps I would have, had I not quit.

 Dozens of responses included photos and links, references to women of note, women in people's families, and women of note in people's families.

 I recall seeing the CEO refer to his grandmother, whom was a scientist.

-I almost lost my shit when I saw John Wallace, the CIO, and what he had typed.
+I almost lost my shit when I saw John Feeney, the CIO, and what he had typed.
 I had already noticed in another google doc he seemed to have trouble with his spelling and grammar.
 That's fine - we all do here and there - but it's atypical for a C level who is a native to an english speaking country, and I had seen quite a few lapses on his part already.
 But, given the prompt, and the setting, I was pretty suprised to see him start a sentence thusly:

 > "It's hard not to lose at so many woman, but if I had to choose..."